 As far as over current protection is concerned, fuses are just as safe as breakers.
 Fuses will generally trip faster than a breaker.
 For most fuses, when the current running through a fuse exceeds the listed limit, a thin piece of metal will melt and cut power to the circuit.
 Breakers trip on a curve.
 They are designed to trip after being overloaded for period of time.
 The higher the overload, the faster they will trip.

 Fuse panels can generally have the same defects found in a breaker panel.
 However, since a fuse panel has been in the home for much longer, we do tend to find more actual defects in them.
 Fuses also lend themselves to misuse by homeowners as homeowners will “fix” a fuse that continues to blow by installing a higher rated fuse which is definitely a safety concern.
 Some insurance companies have higher premiums for homes with fuse panels, or won’t insure them at all.

-So while an upgrade is a great idea, it shouldn’t be done on the back of an inspectors condemnation of the fuses as unsafe.
+So while an upgrade could a cost effective upgrade, it shouldn’t be done on the back of an inspectors condemnation that fuses are unsafe.

 Neither Federal pacific electrical panels or their breakers were recalled.
 Here is the statement from the CPSC.

 “The Consumer Product Safety Commission announced today that it is closing its two year investigation into Federal Pacific Electric Stab-lok type residential circuit breakers.
 This action was taken because the data currently available to the Commission does not establish that the circuit breakers pose a serious risk of injury to consumers.”

 Home Inspectors are not allowed to flip breakers, light a pilot, or turn valves.

 There is nothing prohibiting a home inspector from flipping a breaker, lighting a pilot, or turning a shut off valve.
 Home inspectors are not required to do so, but we are not prohibited.